 Saratoga Hospital Medical Group - Allergy and Clincial Immunology offers our patients a board-certified, fellowship-trained physician, employing advanced diagnostic techniques and treatments to help allergy patients of all ages improve their quality of daily life.
 Among other concerns, our allergist diagnoses, treats and manages allergies, asthma, and immunologic disorders including primary immunodeficiency disorders.

-Lorelei Bourla, MD leads our Allergy and Clinical Immunology services.
-Dr. Bourla and her team are committed to providing personalized, compassionate care, working closely with a patient's primary care provider and other specialists as needed.
+Dr. Lorelei Bourla leads our allergy and clinical Immunology services.
+Along with her team, they are all committed to providing personalized, compassionate care, working closely with a patient's primary care provider and other specialists as needed.

 “Once an allergy is identified, I do my best to provide patients with individualized care, helping them to avoid allergy triggers at home and throughout their day.
 I educate them on the correct use of the medications and devices that provide relief and will spend time educating family members as well, if appropriate.
 I want my patients to know that I am a resource for them throughout any changes in their lives, so they can be safe and comfortable wherever they go.”